regexyl-notes/notes/pages/preact%3A under the hood.md

 - render
 	- `render`
+		- Questions
 			- ?>> What's hydration mode?
 (L. 21 in src/render.js)
 			- ?>> Why do you need to obtain reference to the previous tree if you want to be able to support calling `render()` multiple times on the same DOM node?
 (L. 23)
-		-
-		-
+		- VNode is different from VDom